 Joseph F. Buell, MD, MBA, FACS

-Department of Surgery, Tulane University, Clinical Professor of Surgery, New Orleans Children's Hospital, LSU Medical Systems, New Orleans, Louisiana, USA
+Department of Surgery, Tulane University, New Orleans, Louisiana, USA; Department of Surgery, New Orleans Children's Hospital, LSU Medical Systems, New Orleans, Louisiana, USA

 Dr. Buell is a Professor of Surgery and Pediatrics at Tulane University in New Orleans with clinical interests transplantation, hepatobiliary surgery, and complex abdominal wall reconstruction.
 His translational research has been in cell free DNA expression, pharmacologic, tissue platform and device development.
 His fields of interests are in value based healthcare delivery particularly surrounding patient navigation, application of compliance software, and simulation in health care disparity, medical economics, medical systems development.

 Dr. Buell received his undergraduate from Fordham University in New York City and subsequently earned his medical degree from the University of Rochester, and a Masters of Business Administration from Tulane University in Strategic Management.
 Dr. Buell completed his general surgery residency at the University of Maryland and subsequently completed two fellowships, the first in surgical oncology at the National Cancer Center, National Institutes of Health and the second his multi-organ transplant and hepatobiliary fellowship at the University of Chicago.
 Dr. Buell has received numerous awards and fellowships including young Investigator awards from the ASTS and ILTS as well as the Dr. Leak American Cancer Society Fellowship.
 Dr. Buell was trained as a basic scientist at the National Institutes of Health with research in the molecular mechanisms of DNA platination and alterations in snip gene transcription.
 Dr. Buell has been continuously funded through multiple society as well as the NIH, NOR, and AHA.